mirakc/mirakc/docs/config.md

     channel: '27'
     disabled: true

-  # Use only the service 101 in BS1.
+  # Use only the service 101 in NHK-BS.
-  - name: BS1
+  - name: NHK-BS
     type: BS
     channel: BS15_0
     services: [101]